 Benchmarking allows you to compare the performance of any part of your organization to other parts that represent standards and industry bests.
-In Salient Dashboards, you can dynamically benchmark performance against "all others" or custom peer groups (i.e., cohorts) using advanced options in Multi Comparative column filters.
-For example, compare a single account to all others and/or a top-performing group of similar accounts.
+In Salient Dashboards, you can dynamically benchmark performance of whatever is selected against "all", "all others", or custom peer groups (i.e., cohorts) using advanced options in Multi Comparative column filters.
+For example, compare a single account to all other accounts and/or a top-performing group of similar accounts.
 The results update dynamically based on whatever filter is selected at the time; just pick from the filter to benchmark a different part of the organization (e.g., a different account).